Neural integration for constitutive equations using small data: CONCLUSIONS

 Numerical benchmarks showcased the benefits and accuracy of the proposed methodology.
 First, it removes the need of ``measuring'' state variables such as the elastic (or, equivalently, the plastic) strain, which cannot truly be measured or retrieved from real experiments, at least without taking gross assumptions.
 Second, the approach has demonstrated ability to learn accurate and robust constitutive models even in presence of generally complex model materials, and given only sparse sampling and corrupted measurement data.

 Within this work, the nature of the state variables for a given material was assumed to be known.
-In more general cases, the same method could be advanced further to identify either: (\emph{i}) a predominant set of variables based on an initial, larger set of data, by enforcing parsimony \citep[\emph{cf.}][]{flaschel2023automated}, or (\emph{ii}) surrogate (hidden) state variables from the sparse acquisitions of the microscopic material state in conjunction with dimensionality reduction techniques \citep[\emph{cf.}][]{masistefanou2022,vlassis2022geometric}.
+In more general cases, the same method could be advanced further to identify either: (\emph{i}) a predominant set of variables based on an initial, larger set of data, by enforcing parsimony (\emph{cf.} \citep{flaschel2023automated}), or (\emph{ii}) surrogate (hidden) state variables from the sparse acquisitions of the microscopic material state in conjunction with dimensionality reduction techniques (\emph{cf.} \citep{masistefanou2022,vlassis2022geometric}).

-Another potential avenue for the new approach is that it can be generalised for other classes of materials with respect to those considered here.
-The objective of future works is to assess if materials with a much larger set of state variables can still be learnt only using partial and limited information.
+This work advocates the possibility of building data-driven models that require substantially smaller data sets for learning constitutive equations compared to the majority of incremental approaches.
+However, further exploration of the capabilities and limitations of the proposed framework are the objective of future work.
+Nonetheless, the same approach can be generalised for other classes of materials beyond those considered here.
+In particular, it would be worthwhile to dedicate future studies on assessing whether materials with a much larger set of state variables can still be learned using only partial and limited information.
 This can be interesting especially for those state variables that are difficult to be collected from experiments, for instance, the granular temperature \citep{mariano2020multi,maranic2021granular} and the force-fabric in discrete media \citep{kawamoto2018all}.
+Similarly, future studies should be dedicated on testing the capabilities of the formulation in handling complex phenomena such as rate-dependent (\emph{e.g.} \cite{alaei2021hydrodynamic,riley2023constitutive}) and non-isothermal processes.

 The newly developed formulation of neural integration for constitutive equations represents an important step to overcome the issues associated with data scarcity.
 Applications of the presented methodology in presence of real, experimental observations should be the ultimate objective of future works.
-There, accounting for additional requirements stemming from physics \citep[\emph{e.g}][]{germain1973method,landau2013statistical,einav2018hydrodynamic} could allow to further reduce the amount of the small data required for the training.
+There, accounting for additional requirements --stemming from physical (\emph{e.g.} hydrodynamics, \citep{landau2013statistical,einav2018hydrodynamic}) and mathematical \cite{germain1973method,halphen1975materiaux} considerations, including Lebesgue integration to accommodate discontinuities -- could enable further reduction of the amount of small data required for the machine \emph{learning} of even more complex material behaviours.

-\section{Code and data availability}
+\section{CODE AND DATA AVAILABILITY}